cataria-rocks/cataria-issue-creator/README.md

 ### Adding a new repo

-Create a webhook to send payloads to `cataria-issue-creater` for each push to a repo:
+Create a webhook to send payloads to `cataria-issue-creator` for each push to a repo:
 `https://github.com/:owner:/:repo:/settings/hooks`.

 ### Adding new documents